-“I’m not sure how what I’m going to say relates to information security, but maybe we can tie it to transforming your business.
+“In order to relate my conversation to information security, we can tie it to transforming your business.
 If nothing else, it could be a kind of cross training,” stated Smith at the outset of his thought leadership presentation at the 2017 Information Technology and Security Forum held on December 7 in Boston.
 He then asked for a show of hands of how many members of the audience had a customer-success program in their organization.
 About half the audience raised their hands.

 “The goal is to make sure we’re setting up expectations for the customer so nothing is left to interpretation.
 We want to make sure our customers hit the ground running, get the most from our products and services, and we make their transition from purchase to operation as seamless as possible.
 The vendor’s goal is to help customers along this journey to ensure their continuous improvement and success with new products.
 We do this with training, coaching, and nurturing,” Smith stated.

 “The goal of any customer-success program is to make the customer’s transition from purchase to operation as seamless as possible.”